binderiya-bya/binderiyabyambasuren/content/authors/admin/_index.md

 title: Binderiya Byambasuren
 ---

 I am a PhD Candidate in Economics at [American University](https://www.american.edu/).
-I am a labor economist with a focus on household decision-making and gender inequality.
-My other research interests include applied game theory and computational economics.
+I am an applied microeconomist with a keen interest in applied econometrics and computational economics.
+My research interests include labor, demography, household behavior and gender roles.

 I am on the 2022/2023 Economics Job Market and will be available for interviews at the upcoming ASSA Meeting.